lichunbin814/source-code-notes/zustand.md

 useLayoutEffect(() => {
   /*
-  在 useLayoutEffect 階段，更新快照值並檢查是否有變化。
+  In the useLayoutEffect phase, update the snapshot value and check for changes.
-    - 若快照不同，則觸發 forceUpdate 重新渲染，確保組件使用最新的快照。
+    - If the snapshot is different, trigger forceUpdate to re-render, ensuring the component uses the latest snapshot.
   */
   inst.value = value;
   inst.getSnapshot = getSnapshot;